But if you want an EFFECTIVE upper body workout that hits EVERY arm muscle, I highly recommend this 30-minute arm workout with weights.

-Modification: Perform alternating back flies and back rows, flying or rowing one dumbbell or one arm at a time.
-Option to place the non-working hand on a chair or bench to support your low back.
+Modification: Perform an alternating back fly and back row, flying or rowing one dumbbell or one arm at a time.
+Option to place the non-working hand on a chair or incline bench to support your low back.

-Targets: Arms and shoulders, chest and triceps; upper body push muscles.
+Targets: Arms, shoulders, chest and triceps (upper body push muscles).

-How to do Narrow Overhead Press (Close-Grip Overhead Press):
+How To Do A Narrow Overhead Press (Close Grip Overhead Press)

-Start standing with feet shoulder-width apart, slight bend in your knees.
+Start standing with feet shoulder-width distance apart, slight bend in your knees.

 Hold a dumbbell in each hand, elbows pointing straight ahead, in line with your shoulders.
-Palms facing in towards each other (neutral grip or close grip).
+Palms are parallel and facing in towards each other (neutral grip or close grip).

 With control, lower the dumbbells back to shoulder height.
 Avoid using your legs to “push” the dumbbells overhead.

 Modification: Perform alternating presses, pressing one dumbbell or one arm at a time.
-Perform from a seated position on a chair or bench.
+Option to perform from a seated position on a chair or bench.

 Targets: Shoulder, triceps, rear delts, upper back muscles and core (with some assistance from the lower body on the push press).

-How to do a Dumbbell Push Press + Overhead Tricep Extension:
+How To Do A Dumbbell Push Press And Overhead Tricep Extension

-Stand with feet shoulder-width apart, slight bend in your knees, holding dumbbells at shoulder height, elbows pointing straight ahead and palms facing in towards each other (neutral grip).
+Stand with feet shoulder-width distance apart, slight bend in your knees.
+Hold the dumbbells at shoulder height, elbows pointing straight ahead and palms facing in towards each other (neutral grip).

-Lower dumbbells down to starting position at shoulder-level and repeat, performing three push press reps.
+Lower the dumbbells down to the starting position at shoulder-level and repeat, performing three push press reps.

 Then, perform three overhead tricep extensions.
 Hold one dumbbell or two dumbbells straight overhead and activate your core by squeezing your glutes and abs to protect your lower back.